Kenyan president re-elected, opposition rejects result

 SECURITY

-Police had beefed up security across much of Kenya - particularly in opposition strongholds in the west and parts of Nairobi - in anticipation of the announcement of the election result on Friday.
+Police had beefed up security across much of Kenya - particularly in opposition strongholds in the west and parts of Nairobi - in anticipation of the announcement of the result.

 Kenya is the leading economy in East Africa and any instability would be likely to ripple through the region.